Classification of swords: Broadsword

 The term "broadsword" was never used historically to describe the one-handed arming sword.
 The arming sword was wrongly labelled a broadsword by antiquarians as the medieval swords were similar in blade width to the military swords of the day (that were also sometimes labeled as broadswords) and broader than the dueling swords and ceremonial dress swords.

-Shortswords and daggers
+Short swords and daggers

 Knives such as the seax and other blades of similar length between 1 and 2 ft, they are sometimes construed as swords because of their longer blades.
 This is especially the case for weapons from antiquity, made before the development of high quality steel that is necessary for longer swords, in particular: